 WSIM makes use of temperature and precipitation data, physical geography data, and human geography data:

 - Past, current, and forecast temperature and precipitation.
 Forecasts are derived from an ensemble of 28 NOAA CFSv2 forecasts issued the last week of each month.
 This ensemble is carried all the way through the processing chain and allows us to characterize uncertainty in the forecasts.

 - Physical geography including soil properties, elevation, and routing networks.

 - Human geography including water withdrawals by sector and the fraction of withdrawals that is consumptive by sector.

-WSIM is a reduced form hydrological model that produces a suite of physical quantities for soil moisture, runoff, evapotranspiration, evapotranspiration deficit, snow water equivalent and total blue water (flow accumulated runoff).
-These values are computed on monthly basis from January 1950 through present, and into the future with lead times of 1-9 months.
+WSIM includes a reduced form hydrological model that estimates a suite of physical quantities including soil moisture, runoff, evapotranspiration, evapotranspiration deficit, snow water equivalent, and total flow accumulated runoff.
+Values are computed on a monthly basis from January 1950 through present, and into the future with lead times of 1-9 months.
 These quantities are combined with estimates of total withdrawals and consumptive use to produce estimates of the water withdrawal ratio (withdrawals relative to renewable supplies with upstream consumptive use removed) and the water reuse index (fraction of available water previously used and discharged upstream).
 Coverage is near global (only excluding Antarctica and most of Greenland) at 0.5° x 0.5° resolution (approximately 55 km x 55 km at the equator).